 For any business, your front end and back end developers are arguably one of your most important hires.
 Their code, UX sensibility, and ability to work with your tech and design teams determine how people will interpret your brand.
 To help you choose a developer wisely, I have compiled a list of application interview questions for experienced ASP.NET MVC Developer.

 Recently, the tech community celebrated the 20th anniversary of Java.
-It’s one of the most widely adopted programming languages, used for over the past two decades and it is clearly not going go anywhere.
+It’s one of the most widely adopted programming languages, used for over the past two decades, and it is clearly not going go anywhere.
 Additionally, demand for Java Developers is great, especially for companies that work on the latest application projects and applets.
 By that logic, shouldn’t there be an overabundance of Java developers in the industry?
-And, shouldn’t there be so much money and time involved hiring the best Java Developers?
+Moreover, shouldn’t there be so much money and time involved hiring the best Java Developers?

 While answering questions on Quora I found too many questions by entrepreneurs and recruiters on how to hire tech talent being non-technical themselves.
 Those particular questions provoked me to write this blog.
 Looking for the tech talent, without being a tech expert yourself can be difficult, but there are a few ways which can help you find the best person for the job without learning how to code yourself.
 So how should non-tech people go about hiring tech talent?